geerlingguy/ansible-role-clamav/README.md

 Run `freshclam` to update scanning definitions when the playbook is run.
 Note that this will always be run at least once after `clamav_packages` installs new packages.

+    clamav_daemon_localsocket_path: /var/run/clamav/clamd.ctl
+    clamav_daemon_config_path: /etc/clamav/clamd.conf

+Path configuration for ClamAV daemon.
+These are hardcoded specifically for each OS family (Debian and Red Hat) and cannot be overidden.

+    clamav_daemon_configuration_changes:
+      - regexp: '^.*Example$'
+        state: absent
+      - regexp: '^.*LocalSocket .*$'
+        line: 'LocalSocket {{ clamav_local_socket_path }}'

+Changes to make to the configuration file that is read from when ClamAV starts.
+You need to at least comment the 'Example' line and open a LocalSocket (or `TCPSocket`, e.g. `3310` by default) to get the ClamAV daemon to run.

     clamav_daemon_state: started
     clamav_daemon_enabled: yes